Derek Jeter: Early life and education

 Derek Sanderson Jeter was born on June 26, 1974, in Pequannock Township, New Jersey, the son of accountant Dorothy (née Connors) and substance abuse counselor Sanderson Charles Jeter.
-His mother is of English, German, and Irish ancestry, while his father is African-American.
+His mother is of German and Irish ancestry, while his father is African-American.
 They met while serving in the United States Army in Germany.
 His father played baseball at Fisk University in Tennessee as a shortstop, and holds a PhD.
 When Jeter was a child, his parents made him sign a contract every year that defined acceptable and unacceptable forms of behavior.
 Dorothy instilled a positive attitude in her son, insisting that he not use the word "can't."
 It was a baseball family, and Jeter's younger sister Sharlee (born c.
 1979) was a softball star in high school.

 The Jeters lived in New Jersey until Derek was four, at which point they moved to Kalamazoo, Michigan.
 At age five, Jeter began playing little league baseball.
 The children lived with their parents during the school year and spent their summers with their grandparents in West Milford, New Jersey.
 Attending New York Yankees games with his grandparents, Jeter became a passionate fan of the team.
 Watching star outfielder Dave Winfield inspired him to pursue a career in baseball.

 Jeter attended Kalamazoo Central High School, where he ran cross country in the fall, played basketball in the winter and baseball in the spring.
 Jeter posted high batting averages for the school's baseball team; he batted .557 in his sophomore year and .508 as a junior.
 In his senior year, he batted .508 and compiled 23 runs batted in (RBIs), 21 walks, four home runs, a .637 on-base percentage (OBP), a .831 slugging percentage (SLG), 12 stolen bases (in 12 attempts), and only one strikeout.

 Jeter received several honors after his senior season, including the Kalamazoo Area B'nai B'rith Award for Scholar Athlete, the 1992 High School Player of the Year Award from the American Baseball Coaches Association, the 1992 Gatorade High School Player of the year award, and USA Todays High School Player of the Year.
 He also received an All-State honorable mention in basketball.
 Jeter earned a baseball scholarship to attend the University of Michigan and play college baseball for the Michigan Wolverines.
 Jeter enrolled at the University of Michigan as an undergraduate student in fall 1992, but left in 1993 after he was drafted by the New York Yankees.

 On May 3, 2025, Jeter received an honorary Doctor of Laws degree from the University of Michigan and gave a speech at the university's 2025 spring commencement.